-Since M.A.(Mass Communication) is an integrated four semester (two year course), each student is required to start initial work on his/her dissertation in the second semester.
+Since M.A.
+(Mass Communication) is an integrated four semester (two year course), each student is required to start initial work on his/her dissertation in the second semester.
 The student will finalize the title of their dissertation within a month of the start of the second semester.
-The student will be submitting the synopsis by the end of the second semester.
-Each student will have to submit four copies of the dissertation by the end of the fourth semester.
+The college will submit the synopsis by the 31 march of the fourth semester to the university.
+Each student will have to submit three copies of the dissertation by the 31 march of the fourth semester in the department of the concerned college.
+The dissertation will be evaluated by the external examiners during the viva-voce.